Hybrid modern authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers

 Exchange Server on-premises in a hybrid Office 365 environment

-If you are using Exchange server 2013, At least one server must have the Mailbox and Client Access server roles installed.
-While it is possible to install the Mailbox and Client Access roles on separate servers, we strongly recommend that you install both roles on each server to provide additional reliability and improved performance.
+- If you are using Exchange Server 2013, at least one server must have the Mailbox and Client Access server roles installed.
+While it is possible to install the Mailbox and Client Access roles on separate servers, we strongly recommend that you install both roles on the same server to provide additional reliability and improved performance.

 Exchange client and protocol requirements